dukelec/cdfoc/Readme.md

 Do not connect any loads to the motor during calibration.

-#### Determining `motor_poles`

-First, set the appropriate value to `cali_current`.
-It is recommended to set the value a little bit smaller to prevent the motor from overheating.

-Then write 1 to `state` to enter the drag mode, where a constant current is continuously passed through some of the motor's coils
-(please complete the subsequent operations as soon as possible, and then write 0 to `state` to prevent the motor from overheating).

-Remember the initial position of the motor, then rotate the motor by hand, see how many times the motor jumps back to the initial position, write the number of jumps to `motor_poles`, then write 1 to `save_conf` to save it.

-#### Calibration Encoder

 Write 1 to `dbg_en` to ensure that you can see the debug print in the GUI interface.

 Start by setting the appropriate value for `cali_current`, it is recommended to set the value a little higher to allow the motor to lock more accurately.